httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 since a server might erroneously provide a response for the `https` scheme in response to an `http`-schemed response over TLS.
 This offers

-<cref>Open issue: do we want to require an explicit indication from HTTP/1.1 servers so that clients
+<t><cref>Open issue: do we want to require an explicit indication from HTTP/1.1 servers so that
-can be assured that this error did not occur?</cref>
+clients can be assured that this error did not occur?</cref></t>